WhiskeyRant/decktuner-bot/README.md

 	- Confirm will mean the interview process is over and the workshop has been created
 	- Reject will mean that the interview process must be restarted from the beginning.

-### Feedback Process
-- Once the `!close` command has been sent in a workshop by the chosen pilot, the feedback process will begin
-	- The user will be asked for feedback on each participating tuner.
-Once the process is complete, the workshop will be closed.

 ### Pro Tuner Promotion
 - anytime a user gets points that would put their score past 30, they will get automatically promoted to a Pro Tuner role